-Notice, even if you were to see Jesus face to face – as this man did – faith can wax and wane.
-Sometimes it will be eclipsed altogether by doubts.
-Does this mean we can lose our salvation?
-That leads to the next application:
+Truth is, even if you were to see Jesus face to face — as this man did — faith waxes and wanes.
+Sometimes it’s eclipsed altogether by doubts and clouded over with unbelief.

 He doesn’t respond to him: “You struggle with unbelief?
 How dare you call yourself my follower!
 Be gone!”
-Instead, he went and healed his child.
+Instead, he moves toward the brokenness and heals his child.

 No one would dare say this (or pray this) who isn’t alive to God, and hungry for more of him.

 Yet believers will go through seasons where our sufferings and circumstances can cause us to question.
-It even happened to John the Baptist, who announced “the lamb of God” then doubted him while in prison (see Luke 7:19,20)
+It even happened to John the Baptist; one day he announced: “the lamb of God, that takes away the sin of the world.”
+Later on, while in prison, he doubted Jesus’ identity (see Luke 7:19,20).

 So, take heart!

-Confession of doubt is part of your honest conversation with your Father – your “Abba, Father.”
-He desires this, and will never cast you off.
-You are his beloved child – he makes that very clear throughout his Word:
+Confession of doubt is part of honest conversations with our Father – our “Abba, Father.”
+He desires this, and like any good father, would never cast off his child when they’re struggling, or when things don’t make sense:

 “…You saw how the LORD your God carried you, as a father carries his son, all the way you went until you reached this place.”
 Deut.
 1:31